| B. Issue of Sheltons' Salary and Alleged Linda Shelton Royalty. With respect to the wages earned by the Sheltons, Danny Shelton

 policy for the free distribution of satellite system equipment

+to those with financial hardship.
+TT 296-97.
 He testified that when someone requests a system for free,

 Three Angels checks with a pastor from the individual's church